samhanley02/inet_4031_adduser_script/README.md

 This program takes in a formated file and will automatically add users to the system based on the contents of said file.

-This section should start off with a paragraph description, then have subsections for the following:

 ### Input File Format
 The input file is formatted as follows: '(username):(password):(Lastname):(Firstname):(Group1, optional(, Group2, etc.))
 Each new user must be on a new line.